-Milngavie is a town in the valley of the River Allander and is approximately 6 miles north of Glasgow city centre.
+Milngavie is a town in the valley of the River Allander which is known for being the starting point of the West Highland Way.

 Milngavie (pronounced ‘mill-guy’) has a population of around 14,000 and is known for being the starting point of the West Highland Way, Scotland’s first long-distance walking route.
 The pedestrianised town centre is known locally as ‘Milngavie Precinct’ and has a range of shops and restaurants as well as a local bookshop.
 Milngavie serves as a dormitory town for Glasgow and nearby Mugdock Country Park offers some good woodland walks.
 Remains of the town's beginnings as a pre-nineteenth century village can be found in the Corbie Ha' meeting hall, Cross Keys Pub and Gavin's Mill watermill.
-The town has its own train station which has regular services to Glasgow, Edinburgh, Lanark and Motherwell, while buses run to both Glasgow and Kirkintilloch which are both just a short drive away.
+The town has its own train station which has regular services to Glasgow, Edinburgh, Lanark and Motherwell, while buses run to Glasgow and Kirkintilloch which are both just a short drive away.